LiamG094/ValidateInput/README.md

 <h1>Validating input</h1>
-<h2>simple demonstration of checking the validity of a user input</h2>
+<h2>simple demonstration of checking the validity of a user input 🥝</h2>
 <h3>Known improvements needed:
   <ol>
     <li>Needs to be made case insensitive</li>